正则表达式列表

 1. To enclose a set of ‘|’ alternatives.
 For example, the regular expression "b(oo|ac)k" matches both "book" and "back".

-3. To record the matched sub string inside the parentheses as a reference for later use in the Find box using the "\n" construct or in the Replace box using the "$n" construct.
-The reference to the first match is represented by "\1" in the Find box and by "$1" in the Replace box.
-The reference to the second matched sub string by "\2" and "$2" respectively, and so on.
+3. To reference the matched sub string inside the parentheses for later use.
+The "\N" construct is used in the Find box, the "$N" construct is used in the Replace box.
+"N" being a digit, the reference to the first match is represented by "\1" in the Find box and by "$1" in the Replace box; "\2" and "$2" reference to the second matched, and so on.

-For example, the regular expression "(890)7\1\1" matches "8907890890".
+For example, the regular expression "(890)xy\1z\1" matches "890xy890z890".

-With the regular expression "\b(fruit|truth)\b" in the Find box and the regular expression "$1ful" in the Replace box occurrences of the words "fruit" and "truth" can be replaced with the words "fruitful" and "truthful" respectively without affecting the words "fruitfully" and "truthfully"
+With the regular expression "(fruit|truth)\b" in the Find box, and the replacement expression "$1ful" in the Replace box, occurrences of "fruit" and "truth" are replaced with "fruitful" and "truthful" respectively.
+Note: "\b" prevents "fruitfully" or "truthfully" from matching.

 [:alpha:]